krane/krane/docs/deployment-config.md

 }
 ```

 ### scale

 Number of containers created for a deployment.
-Containers are load balanced and discovered automatically by Krane.

 > Tip: You can set the scale to 0 to remove all containers for a deployment without deleting the deployment.